Hemothorax Treatment & Management

 Tube Thoracostomy

 Tube thoracostomy drainage is the primary mode of treatment for hemothorax.
-In cases of trauma, patient assessment should be performed using the advanced trauma life support (ATLS) protocol prior to tube thoracostomy for hemothorax.
+In cases of trauma, patient assessment should be performed using the advanced trauma life support (ATLS) protocol before tube thoracostomy for hemothorax.
+(See the video below.)

 This procedure is relatively contraindicated when significant pleural adhesions are known to be present.
 Incomplete drainage or inability to effectively access the area is likely.
 Also, blunt division of pleural adhesions may cause additional bleeding and result in lung laceration.
 If evacuation of such collections is mandated clinically, thoracotomy with division of adhesions under direct vision is the safer approach.